Self-governance of Singapore: Yearning for independence

 The Singapore Progressive Party (SPP), a political party with a progressive platform of working with the British for gradual reform and self-governance, won half of the seats.
 This was technically a plurality, as independent candidates won the other three: the SPP became the ruling party of the local representation.
 The majority of seats were still appointed by the colonial administration.

 However, the early political leaders in Singapore did not press for self-government.
 These early leaders were organised into two main parties, the Malayan Democratic Union (MDU) and the SPP.
 The MDU wanted Singapore to join the Federation of Malaya.
 The SPP wanted eventual self-government, but was too comfortable with the existing situation of cooperating with the British colonial government to set a target date.

 The period after the war saw a political awakening amongst the local populace and the rise of anti-colonial and nationalist sentiments, epitomised by the slogan Merdeka, or "independence" in the Malay language.
 An important anti-colonial incident was the Maria Hertogh riots.

-The British, on their part, were prepared to embark on a program of gradually increasing self-governance for Singapore and Malaya, although the British wanted to retain control of Singapore because of Singapore’s important port facilities and resources of rubber.
+The British, on their part, were prepared to embark on a program of gradually increasing self-governance for Singapore and Malaya, although the British wanted to retain control of Singapore because of its important port facilities and resources of rubber.

 The prospects for self-government or independence for Singapore was initially deemed to be less than optimistic.
 Within Singapore itself, there was little demand for self-government, let alone independence.
 The communists were the only group that wanted the British to leave, and the communist party was illegal.
 In fact, the independence movement led by the communists convinced non-communists that British presence was needed to prevent the communists from taking over the government.

 In 1953, a British Commission, headed by Sir George Rendel, proposed a limited form of self-government for Singapore.
 A new Legislative Assembly with twenty-five out of thirty-two seats chosen by popular election would replace the Legislative Council, from which a Chief Minister as head of government and Council of Ministers as a cabinet would be picked under a parliamentary system.
 The British would retain control over areas such as internal security and foreign affairs, as well as veto power over legislation.

 The 1955 election for the Legislative Assembly held on 2 April 1955 was a lively and closely fought affair, with several newly formed political parties joining the fray.
 Unlike previous elections, voters were automatically registered, expanding the electorate to around 300,000.
 The SPP was soundly defeated in the election, winning only four seats.
 The newly formed, left-leaning Labour Front was the biggest winner with ten seats and it formed a coalition government with the UMNO-MCA Alliance, which won two seats.
 Another new party, the leftist People's Action Party (PAP), won three seats.